htscode/bachelor_thesis_2021/README.md

   - **brute_force_ROI.m** - calculate NSMD for a set range of time shifts
       - **shifttrialsnew.m** -creates a new trial definition for every time shift
       - **voxeldiffROI.m** - compute NSMD for all time shift in every voxel of a ROI

+## Find best shift

+**findshift.m** - Find the best shift from the brute force results using variance, mean and median

 ### Shifting
+**initshiftwithrest.m** - initialize shift with rest condition to optimization computaton

-**shiftwithrest.m** - creates new trial definition base on a time shift input and incoorperates rest as a condition
+ - **shiftwithrest.m** - creates new trial definition base on a time shift input and incoorperates rest as a condition

 ### Normalization